tutao/tutanota/packages/licc/README.md

 ## Known issues

+* the `bytes` primitive types is generating `DataWrapper` types for mobile, because we can't directly send byte arrays over the bridge and need some kind of marker that distinguishes plain strings from encoded byte arrays.
+Currently, this requirement to wrap byte arrays leaks out to consumers of the generated classes.
 * struct definitions are generated for every language regardless if they're mentioned in that languages' generated files.
 * it's theoretically possible two separate compilations of the same source files to yield different output because field